WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-18-Automating-the-hardest-testing-problem-I-ever-had.markdown

 - An end user visiting the SharePoint personal site

 Those operations, in different order and sequences, multiple times each, defined the test problem domain.
-The state matrix was massive.
+The state machine was massive.
 I had determined a set of 7 different failure modes that reduced the matrix, but there was still other non-broken traversals of the state that needed to happen.
 That timing and volume was only feasible if I automated the behaviors.
 "Manual testing" was a no-starter.